cambiotraining/ml-unsupervised/setup.md

 ```

 * If you have a local Python installation (see above), you can also run the scripts there (see instructions below).
-This assumes that you have downloaded and unzipped the data folder to your computer (in a folder called `course_files`) and that you have installed the required packages (see above).
+This assumes that you have downloaded and unzipped the data folder to your computer (in a folder called `data`) and that you have installed the required packages (see above).

 Your directory structure should look like this:

 ```
-course_files/
+data/
-└─ data/
+└─

 ```